WonderNxumalo/Alx_DjangoLearnLab/django_blog/django_blog/README.md

 Edit/Delete: Requires the user to be the exact author of the comment (LoginRequiredMixin + UserPassesTestMixin).
 Unauthorized users are blocked with a 403 error.

 URLs: Comment actions are logically nested.
 Creation uses the post's primary key (/posts/<post_pk>/comment/new/), while update and delete use the comment's primary key (/comment/<pk>/edit/).

+=== Tagging and Search Feature ===

+This system utilizes django-taggit and custom Django logic for improved content organization and discovery.

+I. Tagging Integration

+Model: The Post model includes a tags = TaggableManager() field, providing a simple way to attach multiple tags to a single post.

+Form: The PostForm includes the tags field, allowing users to enter comma-separated tags during creation or editing.

+Discovery:

+Tagged List: The view tagged_posts_list handles the URL pattern /tags/<slug:tag_slug>/, filtering posts to display only those associated with the requested tag.

+Template Links: Tag links in the detail and list views use {% url 'tagged_posts' tag_slug=tag.slug %} to direct users to the filtered list.

+II.
+Search Functionality

+Implementation: The search_results view processes queries submitted via the search form in base.html.

+Search Criteria: Search is complex and efficient, using Django's Q objects to query posts based on:

+Content within the title (title__icontains).

+Content within the content body (content__icontains).

+Posts associated with an exact tag name match (using the taggit.models.Tag model).

+User Guide: Users can enter any keyword into the search bar, and the system will return posts where the keyword appears in the title, content, or as a tag.